kurtcantello/officialmemex/docs/index.md

 Welcome to my memex

-this memex is plsit up into 3 sections which are listed on the sidebar source notes lecture notes atomic notes
+this memex is split up into 3 sections which are listed on the sidebar source notes lecture notes atomic notes